bluz71/vim-moonfly-colors/README.md

 256 Color Terminals
 -------------------

-The _moonfly_ color scheme, when used with Vim absent `termguicolors`, **requires** the host terminal be configured with a specific color palette.
+The _moonfly_ color scheme, when used absent `termguicolors`, **requires** the host terminal be configured with a specific color palette.
+In that case the legacy _moonfly_ `cterm` (color terminal) theme will be used.

-Firstly, the [terminal
+:bell: Nowadays it is strongly recommened to use a true color terminal with a modern version of Vim or Neovim with `termguicolors` set.

-emulator](https://en.wikipedia.org/wiki/Terminal_emulator) must be configured for 256 colors, which usually means setting the terminal's type to **xterm-256color** or **screen-256color** when used inside
+If that is not possible, then the [terminal emulator](https://en.wikipedia.org/wiki/Terminal_emulator) must be configured for 256 colors, which usually means setting the terminal's type to **xterm-256color** or **screen-256color** when used inside